 Strategies for Mitigating Heat Stress

-Feeding Strategies.
+Nutritional Strategies.

-Also, adding electrolytes to their drinking water will aid in replenishing lost sodium which is in anticipation of a temperature rise.
+Also, adding electrolytes to their drinking water will aid in replenishing lost sodium, which is in anticipation of a temperature rise.

 Environmental Strategies